garethjevans/inspect/docs/inspect.md

 ```
   -v, --debug        Debug Output
       --help         Show help for command
+  -m, --markdown     Display all tables in Markdown format
       --no-headers   Do not display table headers
-      --raw          Display all tables in raw format
+  -r, --raw          Display all tables in raw format
       --version      Show version
 ```